IQSS/dataverse/doc/sphinx-guides/source/container/dev-usage.rst

         .. image:: img/intellij-payara-run-toolbar.png

         Watch the WAR build and the deployment unfold.
-        Note the "Update" action button (see config to change its behaviour).
+        Note the "Update" action button (see config to change its behavior).

         .. image:: img/intellij-payara-run-output.png